 47. Sparkling Wine: Rhodes island is the home to the one and only winery in Greece that uses French method for producing sparkling wine.

-48. Local Dishes: There are plenty of native foods available which include the following.
+48. Local Dishes: There are plenty of traditional foods to try in Rhodes available which include the following.
 The most famous between them are the Pitaroudia and Giaprakia.
 But, there are a lot of others too, like the Tsiriggia, Pougia and Lakani, the Kapamas lamb, the Koppia with goat, the Makarounia, the Matsi and the Koulouria.
 Also, the Tsouvras, the Sivrasi, the Giachni, Ladopita, Tachinopita and a traditional cheese called Sinoro.
 As well the easter dishes of Paskati and Kefalopoda Lambris.

 49. Alcoholic Beverages: Like Souma and Koriantolino.